pauargen/f1map/README.md

 - `matplotlib`
 - `folium`

-The resoulting map can be uplodeaded to github pages: https://mapasf1.github.io/
+The generated map can be viewed in the following link: https://mapasf1.github.io/

 ![image](https://github.com/user-attachments/assets/17b66f72-a519-438c-9f8d-c9431c455b45)